justinmeiners/pre-rendered-backgrounds/README.md

 ## Building on other Platforms

-This project was written for macOS although it should be reasonably portable to other systems.
+This project was written for macOS, although it should be reasonably portable to other systems.
 The bulk of the code is portable C, or C which can be trivially adjusted to build on other platforms.

 It also depends on: